 Use your online shop CLV to make better decisions

 CLV is a measurement of the total value of a customer to your business for the entire duration of their relationship with you.
 Knowing this will give you a competitive advantage by allowing you to make more accurate decisions than your competitors about all aspects of your business’s marketing, business model, and customer relations.
 Conversely, not knowing your Customer lifetime value means you’re making important strategic decisions for your business without having all the relevant facts at hand.
+In fine, low CLV is the main reason online shops close doors.

 A very French example of why a business owner should know their CLV